-More than 150 million Americans have received at least one of the three COVID-19 vaccines available in the United States.
+More than 150 million Americans have received at least one of the four COVID-19 vaccines available in the United States.
 Most now have strong protection against the novel coronavirus.

 But people with transplanted organs who get vaccinated have less protection from COVID-19 than the average person.
 A recent study suggests under half of all organ transplant recipients have little or no protection against COVID-19 after receiving the vaccine.